 - iBuyers: These buyers will take your house off your hands in just a matter of days, but there are downsides to consider.
 Your home must meet certain criteria, they will charge you a hefty (up to 14%) convenience fee, and you won’t be able to negotiate the price.

 If you think going the more traditional route of using an agent to sell your home is the right path for you, consider our friends at Clever Real Estate.
-Clever can match you with a full-service agent and 1% commission (or $3,000 fee on homes below $350,000).
+Clever can match you with a full-service agent and get you a low 1.5% commission listing fee now!

 Frequently asked questions about flat-fee MLS in New Mexico